When to Plant Tomatoes in Virginia: Fostering Success in Your Garden

 Southern Virginia

-This includes cities like Norfolk and Virginia Beach.
+This includes areas like Norfolk and Virginia Beach.
 The climate is more humid subtropical with milder winters and hot, humid summers.
 The safe window to plant tomatoes usually begins around late March to early April, after the danger of frost has passed.

 Eastern Virginia

-This region, including cities like Newport News and Hampton, is affected by the Atlantic Ocean, moderating temperatures and increasing humidity.
+This region, including areas like Newport News and Hampton, is affected by the Atlantic Ocean, moderating temperatures and increasing humidity.
 The best time to plant tomatoes is early to mid-April for the spring crop.

 Western Virginia

-This region includes cities like Roanoke and Harrisonburg, and has a climate that sits between the cooler Northern and warmer Southern regions.
+This region includes areas like Roanoke and Harrisonburg, and has a climate that sits between the cooler Northern and warmer Southern regions.
 Here, tomatoes can typically be planted in mid to late April, post the last frost.

 How to Plant Tomatoes